 - Prior Learning Assessment (PLA) Portfolio

 If I am already a McNeese student and want to get into the online learning program, what should I do?

-First, you will need to fill out an online application, which includes the online learning application online.
+First, you will need to fill out an online learning application.
 Once accepted into the online learning program, the Director of E-Learning will contact you to guide you through the registration process.
 If you are just starting your college career, you are still eligible to become an online learning student.

 Do I need to enroll at McNeese before I can qualify for online learning?

 Actually, you can do both at the same time.
-However, you must first be admitted to the university before you can be advised for the upcoming semester.
+However, you must first be admitted to the university before you can be advised and register classes for the upcoming semester.
 You can find more information on the steps to apply by visiting Admission Requirements.

 What other degree programs will be offered through online learning?

 Several schools around the state are participating in the online learning program, each with designated majors.
 For more information, visit the statewide Louisiana Online website.